 The sale revived the fortunes of Greece’s depleted merchant marine and made possible its great post-war renaissance.

-By 1952, Stavros Niarchos had the world’s biggest supertankers built for his fleet.
+By 1952, Stavros Niarchos had the world’s largest supertankers built for his fleet.
 Propelled by both the Suez Crisis and an increasing demand for oil, he and rival Aristotle Onassis became giants in the world of global petroleum shipping.

-Niarchos’ and Onassis’ phenomenal success was primarily due to the early realization — others would call it vision — that oil would replace coal as the primary fuel of the world economy.
+Niarchos’ and Onassis’ phenomenal success was primarily due to the early realization— others would call it vision—that oil would replace coal as the primary fuel of the world economy.

 In 1956, Niarchos agreed to build and operate the Hellenic Shipyards, the first such private investment in Greece, which rapidly became the largest shipyard in the Mediterranean.